-Congratulations on enrolling your child in a MSC skating program!
+Congratulations on enrolling your child in a MFSC skating program!
 Having the right equipment will ensure that their experience on the ice is fun, successful and safe.
 Skates should be comfortable, fit well, and provide firm ankle support.
 All CanSkate participants up to and including Stage 5 must wear a CSA-approved hockey helmet while on the ice.

-Most department, sports and figure skating stores sell skating equipment in a variety of price and quality ranges.
+Most department stores (e.g. Walmart, Canadian Tire, Zellers), sports stores (e.g. Sports Mart, SportCheck, Play It Again Sports) and figure skating stores (e.g. Esta, Figure Skating Boutique) sell skating equipment in a variety of price and quality ranges.
 The choice is yours.

-If you have any questions or concerns regarding equipment for your skater, please speak to someone at the CanSkate table.
+If you have any questions or concerns regarding equipment for your skater, please speak to the CanSkate Coordinator, someone at the CanSkate table or a Board member.